Causes Of Hearing Loss In Children

 Normal hearing is essential to understand and learn spoken language and to learn how to produce clear speech.
 However, if a child experiences hearing loss during infancy and early childhood, treatment is critical to ensure language development.
 Even a temporary hearing loss during the infant stages can result in delayed language development for a child.

 Most children experience mild hearing loss when fluid accumulates in the middle ear from allergies or colds.
 This hearing loss is usually only temporary (conductive in nature).
-Normal hearing resumes once the symptoms subside and fluid drains out of the middle ear.
+The normal hearing resumes once the symptoms subside and fluid drains out of the middle ear.
 For 1 in 10 children, the fluid may stay in the middle ear after the infection clears up.
 These children don’t hear as well as they should, and sometimes have delays in speech.

 There are two main types of hearing loss in children: